ArthurSonzogni/chromiumos-platform2/README.md

-# The Chromium OS Platform
+# The ChromiumOS Platform

-This repo holds (most) of the custom code that makes up the Chromium OS platform.
-That largely covers daemons, programs, and libraries that were written specifically for Chromium OS.
+This repo holds (most) of the custom code that makes up the ChromiumOS platform.
+That largely covers daemons, programs, and libraries that were written specifically for ChromiumOS.

 We moved from multiple separate repos in platform/ to a single repo in platform2/ for a number of reasons: